Recent Comments

 (Click for larger view.)

-They’re pretty and pink, but if you’ve ever walked along a wild-rose-lined trail, you know the very best thing about them is their perfume.
-Since they grow all across the northern hemisphere in the boreal forest and as far south as New Mexico in North America, I’m sure many of you understand exactly what I mean, because you’ve smelled them, too.
+They’re pretty and pink, but if you’ve ever walked along a wild rose lined trail, you know the best thing about them is their perfume.
+They grow all across the northern hemisphere in the boreal forest and as far south as New Mexico in North America, so I’m sure many of you know exactly what I mean because you’ve smelled them, too.

-Another good thing about wild roses is that they’re edible.
-For grouse, hares, and small rodents, they’re an important food source; and some of the bigger guys, like deer and moose, enjoy nibbling on the tender plants, as well.
-The rose hips (or berries) are consumed by bears, rabbits, and beavers; they also provide food for the birds during the wintertime when many other food sources are gone.
+What’s more, wild roses are edible, too.
+For grouse, hares, and small rodents, they’re an important food source.
+Some of the bigger guys, like deer and moose, enjoy nibbling on the tender plants as well.
+The rose hips (or berries) are consumed by bears, rabbits, and beavers; and also provide food for the birds during winter when many other food sources are gone.

 Have you ever eaten a rose hip?
-If you haven’t, make sure you try one the next time you can.
 They taste like an apple—a very seedy little apple.
-You can pick the hips after the first frost (A touch of frost brings out their sweetness.) and use them to make rose hip jelly, which is surprisingly tasty, especially with a little added lemon juice for tartness.
+You can pick rose hips after the first frost (A touch of frost brings out their sweetness.) and use them to make rose hip jelly, which is surprisingly tasty, especially with a little added lemon juice for tartness.
 And it’s clear orange-red colour will make it the prettiest jelly in your pantry, I promise.

 The wild rose is also called the prickly rose, but not by me.
-I refuse to know them by their one nasty trait when they have so many admirable ones!
+I refuse to lable them with their one nasty trait when they have so many admirable ones!

 Previous wildflower posts: